bids-standard/bids-specification/src/common-principles.md

 In both cases, every derivatives dataset is considered a BIDS dataset and must include a `dataset_description.json` file at the root level (see [Dataset description][dataset-description]).
-Consequently, files should be organized to comply with BIDS to the full extent possible (that is, unless explicitly contradicted for derivatives).
+Consequently, files SHOULD be organized to comply with BIDS to the full extent possible (that is, unless explicitly contradicted for derivatives).
-Any subject-specific derivatives should be housed within each subject's directory;
+Any subject-specific derivatives SHOULD be housed within each subject's directory;
-if session-specific derivatives are generated, they should be deposited under a session subdirectory within the corresponding subject directory; and so on.
+if session-specific derivatives are generated, they SHOULD be deposited under a session subdirectory within the corresponding subject directory; and so on.
+Likewise, any template-specific derivatives SHOULD be housed within each template's directory;
+if cohort-specific derivatives are generated, they SHOULD be deposited under a cohort subdirectory within the corresponding template directory; and so on.

 ### Non-compliant derivatives